Protecting Data at Risk with Data Loss Prevention

 can work alone or in tandem with other DLP solutions to allow authorized users to profile (classify), protect (mask), and prove (audit) they acted to prevent -- or at least nullify -- the loss of sensitive data.

-Once data are in flat files or databases, IRI FieldShield can protect it from misuse.
-Built-in data format (composite) templates and range evaluation (selection) capabilities provide for content-aware identification and validation of columnar values.
+Once data is in flat files or databases, IRI FieldShield can protect it from misuse.
+Built in data format (composite) template and range capabilities provide for content-aware identification and calidation of columnar values

 Choose and apply built-in or custom data masking functions for sensitive fields.
 Choose which function to apply based on your need for:

 - Security - how strong the encryption or other algorithm needs to be